Writings about Music

 June 29, 1967

 I have been one of your many musical students for 2 years.
 During those 2 years I have worked with the most talented, understanding and funny music teacher I ever had or will have.
 You taught me all I know about my instrument and made it easy to learn.

 I regret moving mainly because I will miss you as a great teacher and friend.

 Your friend forever,

 DiDia, who I later learned was a fine clarinetest, gave me an excellent introduction to the art of music because he was highly enthusiastic, disciplined, and had a good sense of humor, too, though I cannot recall any specific jokes he told.
 There was the sense that age differences were irrelevant and we were all connected as people enjoying what we were doing.

 Fortunately, the band teachers I had after moving to Wantagh, named for the chief of the Mericoke Indian tribe, and also the town where Jones Beach is situated, were also excellent.
-They were Richard Baffa in Junier High, and Rollan Masciarelli in High School.
-I remained oblivous to the fact that they were all Italian-American until well into my college years.
+They were Richard Baffa, a clarinetist, in Junier High and Rollan Masciarelli, a trumpeter, in High School.
+I remained oblivous to the fact that they were all Italian American until well into my college years.
 Bragin was Jewish like myself.
 After he left us, I learned for the first time that his mother who was either Brazilian or Argentinian, a lineage that now computes looking back.

-Details about my early musical life are discussed in an Autobiography originally published by electronicmusic.com in 1997.
+Details about my early musical life are discussed in Autobiography originally published by electronicmusic.com in 1997.

 © 2018-2020 Michael Robinson All rights reserved